AdobeDocs/journey-optimizer.nl-NL/help/using/landing-pages/lp-use-cases.md

    * De profielgegevens worden bijgewerkt en zullen geen mededelingen van uw merk tenzij opnieuw geabonneerd ontvangen.

-Als u wilt controleren of de keuze van het corresponderende profiel is bijgewerkt, gaat u naar het Experience Platform en opent u het profiel door een naamruimte voor identiteiten en een bijbehorende identiteitswaarde te selecteren.
+To check that the corresponding profile&#39;s choice has been updated, go to Experience Platform and access the profile by selecting an identity namespace and a corresponding identity value.
 Meer informatie in het dialoogvenster [Documentatie Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/profile/ui/user-guide.html#getting-started){target=&quot;_blank&quot;}.

 ![](../assets/lp_opt-out-profile-choice.png)

-In de **[!UICONTROL Attributes]** tab, kunt u de waarde zien voor **[!UICONTROL choice]** is gewijzigd in **[!UICONTROL no]**.
+In the **[!UICONTROL Attributes]** tab, you can see the value for **[!UICONTROL choice]** has changed to **[!UICONTROL no]**.

 <!--